+The government’s latest attempt to draft a privacy Bill is being termed by as a refined one by experts as it expands its ambit.
 However, the Bill creates some wide exceptions for law enforcement and intelligence agencies to collect personal information of individuals.
 The government has made several attempts at drafting a privacy Bill since 2010, with the aim of protecting individuals against data misuse by government or private agencies.

 ALSO READ: Saving privacy as we knew itThe first draft, released in 2011, extended the Right to Privacy to citizens of India.
 But, the 2014 version has expanded its ambit to cover all residents of the country.
 The 2014 Bill also recognises the Right to Privacy as a part of Article 21 of the Indian Constitution and extends to the whole of India.